Suraj-Mohapatra/hello-github-maven/README.md

 note** process is same for all JVM langauges as this is maven specific.

-note** use the GitHub Actions workflow 'Publish Java Package with Maven' to automatically build and publish a project to GitHub Packages whenever you create a release.
+note** you may also use the GitHub Actions workflow 'Publish Java Package with Maven' to automatically build and publish a project to GitHub Packages whenever you create a release.
 For this I have created another project, url : https://github.com/Suraj-Mohapatra/maven-github-workflows